Holiday rental between private individuals (furnished tourist)

 Obligation to sign a contract

-- from individual to individual
+- from private to private,

 - or from individual to professional (for example, through a real estate agency).